TheKitBoi/FNF-Troll-Engine/README.md

 ### Scripts
 Scripts are a new feature added onto TrollEngine, they're basicaly just haxe files except it executes on runtime.

-You can add your scripts in Assets/scripts/ and execute them in the options menu.
+You can add your scripts in Assets/scripts/ and execute them in the options menu or on playstate if you press the 2 key.
 ### Additional guides

 - [Command line basics](https://ninjamuffin99.newgrounds.com/news/post/1090480)